Osprey Daylite Plus Review: Our Favorite Daypack for Hiking

 The Main Points

 The intended space for the water reservoir is accessed externally from the back of the pack, under the mesh shoulder straps.
-I find this makes it easier to access and you don’t have to worry about repacking in order to get the reservoir to slide in easily.
+I find this makes it easier to access, and you don’t have to worry about repacking in order to get the reservoir to slide in easily.
 This also means there’s less insulation between the reservoir and your back, which you can take advantage of easily: packing cold water with ice will help keep you cool on hotter days.

-The second zippered pocket is smaller but still plenty spacious.
+e second zippered pocket is smaller but still plenty spacious.
 This is where I store things that need to be easily accessed, such as my first aid kit, rope, tissues/toilet paper, phone, etc. There are mesh pockets within this compartment for organization and there’s also a key fob hook so you can attach your keys to the interior of the pocket.
 This is the pocket that stayed completely dry when we got stuck in a rain storm hiking Shelf Lake.
 My keys and phone stayed completely dry even though the rest of me and my pack were soaked through.

 There’s an open space on the front of the pack (Osprey calls it an open-topped stash pocket) that can store stuff using side compression straps that can tighten.
 This can be good a rain jacket, pack cover, umbrella, or anything else that can be exposed and needs to be extremely accessible.
 Derek stores his sweater here since he’s constantly putting it on and taking it off on our cooler hikes.